Vixsry/viks-animation/README.md

 In the example above, the custom-fade animation fades in an element from transparent (opacity: 0) while moving it upward (translateY: 100px) to its original position (opacity: 1, translateY: 0).

-2. Applying the Custom Animation to HTML Elements
+2.Applying the Custom Animation to HTML Elements

 Once the animation is defined in CSS, you can apply it to any HTML element by setting the data-viks attribute to the animation's name.